 And now Life 2.0 has proved quite a ride.

 One of my greatest joys has been discovering, joining, and then eventually serving as president of The Clergy Project, a 501(c)3 providing peer support services, community resourcing, and career development assistance to over 800 religious leaders in 34 countries around the world who—like me!—found themselves no longer able to believe in godstuff.
 Along the way I’ve also participated in a variety of other nonprofit organizations, become an endorsed Humanist celebrant, picked up a life and career coaching certification, trained in the LPI Seven Steps for Clarity and Results,™ and started more than a handful of entrepreneurial projects and businesses.*

 But basically, I just love humanity and love being human.
 And within that sphere, I love things like sanity and adventure and community, and I’m fascinated by the study of human potential and the diversity of individual strengths.

 My love of life continues… a good challenge, a mighty comeback, a hearty laugh, irreverent comedy, those brave enough to tell it like it is, those confident enough to put me in my place, a good sumatra roast, a generous pour of Highland Park neat, a great walk along the lakeshore on a breezy summer day, running through the grass in the sunshine with my shoes off, canoing down hidden rivers before getting drenched in the rain, sushi dates with my daughters, a well-marbled ribeye with a mysteriously gorgeous brunette, free-flowing inquiry, bottomless conversation, and the audacity to try solving just one of the world’s problems over bitching about your neighbor.

-Oh and I love the idea of partnering with all of you in this thing we call life.
+Oh and I love the idea of partnering with all of you in this amazing thing we call life.
 To make the most of it together.
 For one another, and for our entire human existence.